LuuppiChan/luupycards/README.md

 #### Pronunciation:
 `Luupy` like "loopy", the other part is self-explanatory

+## Features
+#### Modes
+- Normal
+- Reverse (Questions are answers)
+- Multiple choice
+- Survive (You have only `n` amount of lives)
+#### Question orders
+- Forward
+- Backward
+- Random
+#### Settings
+- Reset all time streaks
+- Min and max question for random (You can change, but they are automatically set)
+- Show question number
+- Max multiple choice options
+- Lives for Survive!
+- Fuzzy select percentage (Requires you to have the fuzzywuzzy module or use the venv)
+#### I'll note more things here later.
+- FOSS

 # Usage (Note that this has been copied and fitted from lfg!)
 If you have any issues understanding how to use this application please make an issue.
 THERE ARE VIDEO EXAMPLES OF SOME THINGS.
-Altough some knowledge is highly recommended.
+Although some knowledge is highly recommended.
 ## Installation
 Video of installation process will be available later.